 The representative household determines the optimal consumption level once he observes the increase in the exchange rate.
-The optimal consumption level goes down for the first 15%net increase in the exchange rate as shown in figure (20) in the Appendix (6.3).24 But the decrease in consumption level is nearly negligible.
+The optimal consumption level goes down for the first 15% net increase in the exchange rate as shown in Figure (21) in Appendix (7.3)28 But the magnitude of the decrease in consumption level is nearly negligible.
 For the net 15% increase in the nominal exchange rate, the optimal consumption level goes down by 3.1915%.
-However, the optimal consumption level reverses the previous trend and goes up for the rest of the net 20% increase.
+However, the optimal consumption level reverses the previous trend and goes up for the rest of the net 20% increase in the exchange rate.
 The magnitude of this increase is 3.2858%.
-The effect of a wider range of net exchange rate increase on the consumption is shown in figure (21) in the Appendix (6.3) and it is clear that after some increase, the optimal consumption level nearly stays constant.
-What is more, as shown in figure (10), the increasing exchange rate and decreasing level of consumption in the denominator dominates the numerator in eq (27) and induces the consumer to travel more to the asset market, which implies n will goes up at first.
-Once c, n choice is determined, then it is easy to see from eq (28) that all the three variables will put upward pressure on the threshold level j^ .
-As a result, the representative household will decide to use more fiat currency M and less private cryptocurrency CC when purchasing consumption goods until the net increase in the nominal exchange rate is 15%.
-However, the trend for all the above five variables is reversed for further increases in the nominal exchange rate.
-The most possible explanation for this sudden reversal of the trend is the wealth effect of the initial increase in the exchange rate and the household is inclined to purchase goods and service by spending big amounts of cryptocurrency with less frequency to avoid the extra total transaction expenditure and welfare loss for further increase in the exchange rate.
+The effect of a wider range of net exchange rate increase on the consumption is shown in Figure (23) in Appendix (7.3) and it is clear that after some increase, the optimal consumption level nearly stays constant.
+What is more, as shown in Figure (10), the increasing exchange rate and decreasing level of consumption in the denominator dominates the numerator in eq (27) and induces the consumer to travel more to the asset market, which implies n goes up at first.
+Once c, n choice is determined, then it is evident from eq (28) that all three variables put upward pressure on the threshold level j^ .
+As a result, the representative household decides to use more flat currency M and less private cryptocurrency CC when purchasing consumption goods until the net increase in the nominal exchange rate is 15%.
+However, the trend for all five variables above is reversed for further increases in the nominal exchange rate.
+The most possible explanation for this sudden reversal of the trend is the wealth effect of the initial increase in the exchange rate and the household is inclined to purchase goods and services by spending big amounts of cryptocurrency with less frequency to avoid the extra total transaction expenditure and welfare loss for further increase in the exchange rate.